Before You Borrow

 Choosing a Repayment Plan

 You have a choice of several repayment plans.
 Consider changing to a different repayment plan that better meets your needs.
 The amount you pay and the length of time you’ll have to repay your loans will vary depending on the repayment plan you choose.
 Please note that choosing a repayment plan with a lower monthly payment means that you'll pay more in interest over time.
 Some of the details on the different repayment plans are provided in the table below.

-For details on the various repayment plan options check here:
+For details on the various repayment plan options check the Federal Student Aid website.

 Sample Repayment Schedule